 Myth #4: Full Benefits at 65

 A fourth myth is that you will be able to retire and collect full social security benefits at age 65.
 Although most people don't realize it, the rules changed twenty years ago.
-Everyone born from 1943 to 1954 will have to wait until age 66 to collect full benefits, while those born 1960 or later must wait until they turn 67.
+From 1938, the age gradually increases to 67 if you were born after 1959.

 Currently, workers can choose to start collecting their benefits at age 62, but they receive only 80 percent of what they would get if they waited until 65.
 In the future, that decreases even more.
 Those born in 1960 or later who choose to start collecting Social Security at age 62 will receive only 70 percent of what they would get if they waited until age 67.

 The Impact on Your Future

 Myth #1 is an interesting fact, but not something you need to worry about.
 Expect Social Security to be around for a long time, even if it's not guaranteed by the U.S. Constitution.
 But Myths #2, #3, and #4 are cause for concern.
 You may have learned from this article that your Social Security benefits are not set aside and reserved in your name, but will depend on the generations under you.
 That group will not be large enough to support you in the same manner that our seniors are being supported today.
 You probably also learned that you could be retiring one or two years later than anticipated.
 But most importantly, you should now be aware that your Social Security benefits may be less than you expect.